wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 #### Struggles:
 - Running into Maven build errors when trying to execute the ```mvn -U clean install -P scala-213 -Dlicense.skip``` command.
 Unsure if this is because of something I don't have installed correctly or a dependency failure further up.
   - The specific error is ```org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile (default-compile) on project grammar: Fatal error compiling: invalid target release: 11 -> [Help 1]```.
 I've ran it in debug mode and get messages that are relatively unreadable.
 Not sure where to go here.
-- Likewise, ArangoDB requires an account to run.

 <!-- Key Findings -->
 ## Key Findings